Penzeys Spices: History

 In 1957, William Penzey Sr. and Ruth Ann Penzey opened a coffee and spice business in Milwaukee, Wisconsin, which came to be called The Spice House.
 Their son, William Penzey Jr. (Bill), began working in the business as a youth.
-Over time The Spice House focused on selling spices.
+Over time, The Spice House focused on selling spices.

 In 1986, at the age of 22, Bill launched a catalog business of his own.
-The business grew steadily, and in 1994 Penzeys opened its first retail store.
+The business grew steadily, and in 1994, Penzeys opened its first retail store.
 By 2013, 69 Penzeys stores were open throughout North America.

 Retail contraction

 In 2012, Penzeys had 67 retail locations in 29 states.
-In March 2020, Penzeys announced closures due to the COVID-19 pandemic.
-By June 2021, the number of locations had contracted to 53.
+In March 2020, it announced closures due to the COVID-19 pandemic.
+By June 2021, the number of Penzeys locations had contracted to 53.

-Newsletter controversy
+Political involvement

+Penzeys Spices is known for promoting a liberal perspective and has an "About Republicans" page on the company website that describes the party's politics as "nonsense."

-On January 14, 2022, CEO Bill Penzey sent out an email newsletter announcing the he would be renaming the extended Martin Luther King Jr. Day sale weekend to "Republicans are racist weekend", with the reasons given including alleged voter suppression in red states and their response to the George Floyd Protests.
-Penzey was widely criticized for this email, with 40,000 people unsubscribing from their newsletter, however, Penzey stated that 30,000 new people had signed up to their newsletter.
-Penzey made a similar statement in an email sent out on the first anniversary of the January 6th Capitol riot, calling Republicans the "#1 threat to this country".
+On January 14, 2022, CEO Bill Penzey sent out an email newsletter announcing that he would be renaming the extended Martin Luther King Jr. Day sale weekend to "Republicans are racist weekend", with the reasons given including alleged voter suppression in red states and their response to the George Floyd protests.
+Penzey was widely criticized for the email, with 40,000 people unsubscribing from their newsletter.
+Penzey, however, stated that 30,000 new people had signed up to the newsletter.

+Penzey made a similar statement in an email sent out on the first anniversary of the January 6 US Capitol attack, calling Republicans the "#1 threat to this country".

+The company has received criticism from Jewish customers and advocacy groups for its posts critical of Israel following the October 7 attacks and a joke following the attacks about pretending to hide Jews in attics.

+In 2024, presidential candidate Kamala Harris visited the Pittsburgh location, which garnered negative attention from Republicans.